hvmerode/junit-pipeline/README.md

 * Dynamically create service connections, which refer to the locally running HTTP server.
 * Clone variable group from original Azure DevOps project into the Azure DevOps test project.
 * Log YAML line numbers in method _Utils.validatePipelineFile()_ according to [yaml-line-numbers.md](https://github.com/networknt/json-schema-validator/blob/master/doc/yaml-line-numbers.md)
-* Add option to pipeline.mockStep to display a name (the inline script shows as CmdLine in Azure DevOps).
 * Add option to continue on error for all steps.
 * Possibility to replace a step with a yamlTemplate file (the yamlTemplate file could serve as a mock file).
 * Possibility to replace a step with another step.